 Wow was this fun to make!
 Watching the butter and sugar come together and smelling the sweet caramel aroma and then chopping the pecans… it was just magical!

 After the cake had baked for about 20 minutes, I started to make this delectable pecan glaze.
 Simply melt butter, brown sugar, buttermilk, salt, and chopped pecans.
-When the oven buzzer when off at 30 minutes, I opened the oven door, pulled the cake out as far as I could, and poured over the pecan glaze.
+When the oven buzzer went off at 30 minutes, I opened the oven door, pulled the cake out as far as I could, and poured over the pecan glaze.
 I went slow because I wanted it to soak into every nook & cranny of this cake!

 I poured every last bit over the cake and then I put the cake back in the oven to bake for another ten minutes.